-Challenges in intercultural relationships and collaboration are not a new phenomenon brought about by globalisation, the internet and sourcing across countries all over the world.
-Almost 500 years ago, the French philosopher Michel de Montaigne said:
+Challenges in intercultural relationships and collaboration are not a new phenomenon brought about by globalization, the internet, and sourcing across the world.
+Almost 500 years ago, French philosopher Michel de Montaigne said:

 “Each man calls barbarism whatever is not his own practice, for we have no other criterion of truth and reason than the example and idea of the opinions and customs of the country we live in.
 There is always the perfect religion, the perfect government, the perfect and accomplished manners in all things.

-As a result of globalisation, an increased number of projects are characterised by great diversity and involvement of people from different cultural backgrounds.
-Interpersonal relationships – and the ability to work together across national cultures and individual values – are crucial to a project’s success.
+Globalization has led to an increased number of projects characterized by great diversity and the involvement of people from different cultural backgrounds.
+Interpersonal relationships and the ability to work together across national cultures and individual values are crucial to a project’s success.

 Where do problems arise?

 Most misunderstandings arise because we experience something unexpected in our relationships with others.
-Our expectations are typically based on what we know and naturally and often unconsciously act on the basis of.
+Our expectations are typically based on what we know and naturally and often unconsciously act on.

-The primary sources of challenges in cultural encounters include individual perceptions and misconceptions of e.g. unwritten rules, values, religion, concepts of time and space, body contact, gender, hierarchy, trust and preconceptions and self-perceptions, all of which can challenge a person’s view of the world.
+The primary triggers of challenges in cultural encounters include individual perceptions and misconceptions of unwritten rules, values, religion, concepts of time and space, body contact, gender, hierarchy, trust and preconceptions and self-perceptions, all of which can challenge a person’s view of the world.

-To demonstrate how such challenges can be mitigated, the article is based on a case that illustrates how different perceptions of time cause problems to a project manager.
+To demonstrate how such challenges can be mitigated, the article is based on a case that illustrates how different perceptions of time causes problems for a project manager.